 Northern Kentucky University was initially accredited in 1973 and was last reviewed and reaffirmed in 2009.
 Northern Kentucky University's accreditation extends to all programs offered on Northern Kentucky University's main campus as well as those offered at all extended program sites.
 Northern Kentucky University is scheduled to receive its next reaffirmation of accreditation review in 2019.

 Northern Kentucky University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS) to award associate, baccalaureate, masters, and doctorate degrees.
 The standards used to conduct evaluations include assessment of the mission, goals, objectives, resources and quality of programs.

-The Department of Visual Arts is accredited through SACS to award the Bachelor of Arts (BA), the Bachelor of Science (BS) and the Bachelor of Fine Arts (BFA).
+The Visual Arts Program is accredited through SACS to award the Bachelor of Arts (BA), the Bachelor of Science (BS) and the Bachelor of Fine Arts (BFA).

 The visual communication design tracks require admittance via a competitive portfolio review — after the foundations and introductory coursework sequence has been completed — during the middle of the sophomore year.
 A student must pass this review to be eligible to continue taking courses in the graphic design program.
 Both BA and BFA degrees in graphic design are offered at NKU.

 The BA is a general studies degree, teaching the student about design from a broad point of view.
 This degree requires either a minor or an area of concentration outside of the visual arts, expounding upon the general studies thrust of this degree.